tangchuan2000/AGLSR/README.md

-## One Step Muti-view Clustering via Adaptive Graph Learning and Spectral Rotation
+## One Step Multi-view Clustering via Adaptive Graph Learning and Spectral Rotation
 run the run.m